 - Weeping: When a casserole releases liquid after baking (usually from thin sauce or watery vegetables).

-Can I freeze it baked or unbaked?
+Can this be frozen baked or unbaked?